Datasciensyash/SeismicNet/README.md

 ![Inlines and crosslines](images/icl.png)

 We performed train and validation split and get following shapes of data sets.
+It is important to note that we dropped from original dataset those inlines that we considered corrupted.
 | Data split       | Num of Inlines           | Num of Crosslines  | Size percentage |
 | ------------- |:-------------:| -----:|-----:|
 | All | 581 | 701 | 100% |